univerze/laravel-jira/README.md

 $response = Jira::connection('example')->search( 'project = YourProject AND labels = somelabel' );
 ```

-Finally you can call the connections() method with an array of url, username and password.
+Finally you can call the connection() method with an array of url, username and password.
 ```php
 $response = Jira::connection(['newUrl','newUsername','newPassword'])->search( 'project = YourProject AND labels = somelabel' );
 ```